alexrobincrabbe/build_a_treehouse/README.md

 - The Gallery page contains images to specific parts of the treehouse.
-- It is intended to be browsed, simply for people intested in seeing the images.
+- It is intended to be browsed, simply for people interested in seeing the images.
-- It is also intended to be functional.
+- It is intended to be functional.
 Individual images are linked by words in the text on the main page.
 This allows users to see images that show more detail than is shown on the home page, if they are interested, without overcrowding the homepage with images.
 - On larger screens the scroll direction was changed to horizontal.
-This was to allow several images to be shown screen at the same time, utilizing the whole screen and reducing the amount of scrolling.
-It also means that the the images can be scaled with a uniform height, and all fit entirely on the screen.
+This was to allow several images to be shown on the screen at the same time, utilising the whole screen and reducing the amount of scrolling.
+It also means that the images can be scaled with a uniform height and all fit entirely on the screen.
 - On mobile view, the scroll to top button also appears.

 ### Contact Page